rochelletham/rochelle_notes/docs/mus407/recording-tech-history.md

 Quiz
+---
-Match the following inventions with the inventor and year Telegraphone -Scott, 1857
+1. Match the following inventions with the inventor and year
+Telegraphone -Scott, 1857
 Compact Cassette Tape -Sony, 1987
 Phonoautograph -Edison, 1877
 Gramophone
 Magnetophon
 Phonograph-Sony/Phillips, 1962
 DAT
 F E
 C Scott
 E AEG
 aPolsen
 gSony
 B sony phillips
 D berliner

-Identify the items associated with magnetic recording tech:
+2. Identify the items associated with magnetic recording tech:
 Telegraphone -Scott, 1857
 Magnetophon
 Compact cassette tape
 DAT

-Items associated with physical/mechanical recording era Phonoautograph
+3. Items associated with physical/mechanical recording era
+Phonoautograph
 Phonograph
 Gramophone
 Telegraphone
 Items associated with digital recording technology
 DAT

-Describe the process by which it is possible to simultaneously record multiple audio signals onto a single reel of magnetic tape
+4. Describe the process by which it is possible to simultaneously record multiple audio signals onto a single reel of magnetic tape
-Route the tracks to another track via mixer Electromagnetism for recording playback partition the tape into thinner subsections Why did the gramophone outperform the phonograph on the consumer/commercial market More accessible
+Route the tracks to another track via mixer
+Electromagnetism for recording playback partition the tape into thinner subsections
+5. Why did the gramophone outperform the phonograph on the consumer/commercial market
+More accessible
 More convenient storage, used pepperoni slices

 Better dynamic range
 cheaper/easier to manufacture
 Longer lifespan,
-What significant contributions did the western electric company make to the history of recording technology?
+6. What significant contributions did the western electric company make to the history of recording technology?
-What was the first physical format for digital audio that achieved commercial viability and success, and what year was it produced?
+7. What was the first physical format for digital audio that achieved commercial viability and success, and what year was it produced?
-Asdf
-First device capable of recording and playing back audio?
+8. First device capable of recording and playing back audio?
 Phonograph - by Edison
-Magnetic recording technology emerged in the mid 1930s, but did not see widespread development and distribution until late 1940s.
+9. Magnetic recording technology emerged in the mid 1930s, but did not see widespread development and distribution until late 1940s.
 Why?
 WWII, largely used for sending encoded wartime communications